o0ragman0o/Bakt/README.md

  and filling in the details and ABI.

 The contract must be initialised by calling the function `_init(_panicPeriodISeconds, _pendingPeriodInSeconds)`.
-In a freshly created contract, the address of the creating account is the *Trustee* and can add new holders with a call to `addHolders([array of up to 20 addresses])`
+In a freshly created contract, the address of the creating account is the *Trustee* and can add new holders with a call to `addHolder(address)` or 'issue(address, amount, price, expiry)'

 ## Bakt Functions